The Home Cleaning Routine

 Dust mop and cleaning rags on wood floor.

-Still, you can shave precious moments off the home cleaning routine by taking a more focused approach toward tackling each room in your home.
-Here is how to get housecleaning done right - and fast.
+You can shave precious moments off the home cleaning routine by taking a more focused approach to tackling each room.
+Here is how to get housecleaning done right—and fast.

 The Home Cleaning Routine 101

-The way Mom taught you to do dishes - wash lightly soiled cups and plates first, scrub the dinners pans with baked-on food last - works equally well as a cleaning routine for your home's surfaces.
+The way Mom taught you to do dishes—wash lightly soiled cups and plates first, scrub the dinner pans with baked-on food last—works equally well as a cleaning routine for your home's surfaces.

 Scrubbing with murky water or soiled sponges redistributes dirt instead of removing it.